Close Menu

 What is Senna Herb Tea?

-Senna is a herb, and senna herb tea is derived from the leaves of Cassia plants, which comprise more than 250 different species.
-The plant is native to tropical areas, though some species can also thrive well in temperate climates.
-Cassia plants thrive well in North Africa but are now primarily cultivated in India and China.
+Senna is a herb, and senna herb tea is derived from the leaves and pods of *Senna alexandrina* (formerly known under the Cassia genus), which has more than 250 related species.
+The plant is native to tropical regions and grows widely in North Africa, India, and parts of China.

 Related Article: Health Benefits Of Cassia Seed